Primus27/R6-Profile-Switcher/README.md

 # Troubleshooting

 ### Issue 1
-**Issue:** Double clicking on the program opens a text editor or other program.

-**Solution:** File associations are set up wrong.
-Right click on the python file and select `open with`.
-Choose `python` from the list or click `more apps 🠫` and select `python`.

-&nbsp;

-### Issue 2
-**Issue:** Program does not launch / immediately crashes.

-**Solution:** This happens because Python was not added to your (environment variables) PATH (See installation).
-You can verify this by opening command prompt where the program is located and typing `python switch_v3.py`.
-Receiving an error such as `this system cannot run the specified program` or `'python' is not recognized as an internal or external command` means that you need to add python to your PATH.
-[This video shows you how to do it.](https://www.youtube.com/watch?v=Y2q_b4ugPWk)

-&nbsp;

-### Issue 3
-**Issue:** Program launches and displays title (program name and developer...) but does not load menu options immediately.

-**Solution:** This happens because an API call is made to R6tabs to check what accounts are on your system.
-Unfortunately, there is nothing you can do here as it typically takes 1-2 seconds to receive a response.

-&nbsp;

-### Issue 4
 **Issue:** Program is not recognising my accounts.

 **Solution:** The program was set up in a way that users don't have to enter any information, including drive paths.